 Then the final blow: Edward met the now-infamous American divorcee, Wallis Simpson, with whom he became infatuated.
 Edward became so serious about her that he cut ties with just about anyone who didn’t accept her.
-Among those who flatly refused to receive her were his parents, along with his brother and sister-in-law, the Duke and Duchess of York.
+Among those who flatly refused to receive her were his parents, along with his brother Albert and sister-in-law Elizabeth, the Duke and Duchess of York.

 With the emergence of Wallis, King George V and Queen Mary despaired over their son’s future.
 Edward was stubborn and had made it plain to all who would listen that Wallis was his everything, even at the expense of his family.
 The prince even told Wallis’s husband Ernest that he should file for divorce from her so that he could make her his bride.

-Thankfully, the king’s second son Albert, the Duke of York, was a responsible family man.
-Bertie, as he was known, had a wonderful little family with Elizabeth, the Duchess of York.
-Their daughters, Elizabeth and Margaret, were adored by George V and Queen Mary took special care to teach little Elizabeth royal etiquette.
+Thankfully, Albert was a responsible family man.
+His daughters, Elizabeth and Margaret, were adored by George V and Queen Mary, who took special care to teach little Elizabeth royal etiquette.

-The old king longed for Bertie to succeed him, and wished that one day Princess Elizabeth would be queen.
+The old king longed for Albert to succeed him, and wished that one day Princess Elizabeth would be queen.
 He hoped that “nothing would come between Bertie and Lilibet and the Throne”.

 Things did not get better as the year progressed.
 The threat of war with Germany was becoming more of a possibility.
 No one wanted a war, but the expansionist aggression of Nazi Germany under Adolf Hitler needed to be kept in check.
-Hitler set his sights on Germany becoming – and surpassing – the Prussian empire and the more recent British empire.
+Hitler set his sights on Germany becoming – and surpassing – the Prussian and British empires.
 He was determined to have all of Europe and more.

 The new King Edward VIII naively saw no reason why Hitler could not be appeased.
 Edward approved of Hitler’s plans to rebuild Germany economically.
 Surely the Führer would listen to reason.
-With the king’s sympathies appearing to lean towards Germany, compounded by Wallis Simpson’s reputation, the British Government could take no more.
+With the new king’s sympathies appearing to lean towards Germany, compounded by Wallis Simpson’s reputation of consorting with Nazis, the British Government could take no more.
 They pressured him to abdicate, and Edward was more than happy to renounce the throne.